-UK bank stocks have been mostly out of favour with investors since the “Great Recession” of 2008 - from which the sector has still not fully recovered.
-Since then, banks have been forced to operate on record low interest rates, which has negatively affected banks’ ability to generate revenue.
+UK bank stocks have been largely out of favour with investors since the “Great Recession” of 2008 - from which the sector has still not fully recovered.
+Since then, banks were forced to operate on record low interest rates for years, negatively affecting their ability to generate revenue.

-However, at the time of writing, the Bank of England (BoE) has raised the UK’s base interest rate three times since December 2021 and further increases are projected in 2022.
-With interest rates on the rise, could UK bank shares be a good option in 2022?
-In this article, we will examine the prospects of three of the largest UK bank stocks: Lloyds, Barclays and HSBC.
+However, that all started to change last year.
+At the beginning of December 2021, the Bank of England’s (BoE) base rate sat at 0.1%.
+A little over a year later and this figure has risen sharply to 3.5% and is forecast to increase further in 2023.
+With interest rates on the rise, could UK bank shares be a good option for investors in 2023?
+In this article, we will examine the prospects of 3 of the largest UK bank stocks: Lloyds, Barclays and HSBC.

 Table of Contents

 For well over a decade, the UK banking sector weathered fairly torrid conditions – which led most investors to shun UK bank shares.

 First was the financial crisis of 2008 and its aftermath, which hit banks particularly hard, leading to the government famously bailing out both Lloyds Bank and NatWest – then called the Royal Bank of Scotland.

 The next shock came from the result of the 2016 Brexit referendum, where the UK decided that their future lay outside of the EU and its single market.
 This was followed by more than four years of drawn out negotiations and uncertainty regarding the future relationship between the two.